rosell-dk/webp-convert/README.md

 #### ewww
---Cheap cloud service.
+*Cheap cloud service.
 Should work on *almost* any webhost.
-But slow.\
+But slow.*

 ```Requirements..```: A valid key to [EWWW Image Optimizer](https://ewww.io/), curl and PHP >= 5.5<br>
 ```Speed.........```: Around 1300 ms to convert a 40kb image<br>
 ```Reliability...```: Great<br>